knpuniversity/blog/rest-revisited.md

 But as soon as you have some special, non-standard action that needs to be taken on a resource, then you may have 2, 3 or more links to that resource.
-I mentioned that with a :ref:`HAL example <blog-what-the-rest-original-links>`.
+I mentioned that with a [HAL example](/blog/what-the-rest#blog-what-the-rest-original-links).
 This is what I argued in my first post, and I think it's correct, or close enough.